ShellBoost is a software component that

 all processes that load your extension in-process (all processes that use the

-Common File Dialogs, Open, Save, etc.) all the time, especially when you want to compile a new version (otherwise the .dll binary will stay locked).
-With your server process, Explorer and other processes don’t have to be restarted, as
+Common File Dialogs, Open, Save, etc.) all the time, especially when you want to compile a new version (otherwise the .dll binary will stay locked by the start and stop your server process, Explorer and other processes don’t have to

 Restarting all Common File Dialog client apps: You will have to restart explorer process, but for the same reasons, you will also have to restart all processes that have used the Common

 File Dialog (notepad, Office apps, any etc.) and have loaded your extension in process.
 This can be very painful during development times.

 Deployment is difficult: In-process shell namespace extensions are loaded in explorer.exe processes but also in all Common File Dialog client apps processes, which means basically almost all applications using files on a machine.
 When you want to